 Almost every Module has an assignment called Collaborative Space.
 These assignments will require you to either post a question or comment to the discussion board in Canvas and then respond to peers' posts OR participate in a group discussion and submit answers to an assignment as a group.
-Each assignment will indicate which format should be used
+The instructions for each assignment will indicate which format should be used.